knpuniversity/symfony-journey/knpu/http-kernel/event-subscriber.rst

 Hey, we need the ``@logger`` service.
 Cool!

 Let's refresh!
-It works, and if we click into the profiler, one of the tabs is called "Logs", and under info we can see the message.
+It works, and if we click into the profiler, one of the tabs is called "Logs", and under "info" we can see the message.
 So this is already working, and if we go back to the Timeline and look closely, we should see our ``UserAgentSubscriber``.
 And it's right there.
 Also, if we go back to the events tab, we see the ``kernel.request`` with all of its listeners.